Last updated on April 19th, 2022

 Almonds and Heart

-Almonds might decrease the risk of heart disorder.
-Controlling heart problems is important in diabetes as diabetics are at a higher risk of heart conditions.
+Almonds might decrease the risk of heart disorders.
+Controlling heart problems is important in diabetes, as diabetics are at a higher risk of heart conditions.
 Almonds contain a high amount of monounsaturated fat.
-It is the same type of fat that often relates with olive oil for its heart-health benefits.
+It is the same type of fat that often relates to olive oil for its heart-health benefits.
 It is estimated that an ounce of almonds comprises 9 grams of monounsaturated fat.
 Nuts are a high-calorie snack.
 They don’t appear to add to increased weight gain when consumed in moderation.
 Not only do they comprise healthy fats, but also, they leave a person feeling satisfied.

 Why Maintaining Portion Control is Important While Having Almonds?

-How Many Almonds Should a Diabetic Person Eat?
+How Many Almonds Should a Diabetic Person Eat Per Day?

 Some almonds may go a long way toward filling a person up.
 Try sticking to a 1-ounce serving, which is roughly 23 almonds.
 As per the USDA, one ounce of almonds comprises:

 To prevent mindless eating, try portioning out the almonds in little containers or plastic bags.
 A few companies also sell almonds in single-serving packages.
 This accesses an easy grab-and-go alternative.